Websoft9/aws/docs/business-buy.md

 Subscription means buying.
 When you have completed [image deployment](/stack-deployment.md) on AWS, that means you have a subscription for this image.

-On AWS, costs of image is charged by hour or annually.
+On AWS, costs of image is charged hourly or annually.

 * Users may choose charging ways at will.
 * Once the image is used on instance, the image Usage Quantity= Instance Usage Quantity